justatouch09/ServicePros-Challenge/README.md

 -The server is a proxy for the api you provided-

--Cors was enabled on your api server so this was one way to get around the problem....
+-Cors was enabled on the api server, this was one way to get around the problem....

 Step 6)
 -Open another terminal